spotDL/spotdlRedesign/docs/docs/design-values.md

    - Industry standard maintainability measures (the same one outlined on betterCodeHub)

-3. The ideas outlined here are still very much a work in progress and is open to discussion but, we will stick to these.
+3. The ideas outlined here are still very much a work in progress and is open to discussion, but we will stick to these.
 Some of the biggest companies & many more ambitious projects has all fallen to ruin because of the 'undisciplined pursuit of more'.
 That should not happen here.
-This is not so much of an outline of what we should do but, an outline of what '**we should not do**'.
+This is not so much of an outline of what we should do, rather an outline of what '**we should not do**'.

 4. You're encouraged to question each contribution/existing functionality as required.